lsst-sqre/phalanx/docs/ops/vault-secrets-operator/index.rst

 .. rubric:: Overview

-The ``vault-secrets-operator`` application is an installation of `Vault Secrets Operator`_ to retrieve necessary secrets from Vault and materialize them as Kubernetes secrets for the use of other applications.
+The ``vault-secrets-operator`` service is an installation of `Vault Secrets Operator`_ to retrieve necessary secrets from Vault and materialize them as Kubernetes secrets for the use of other services.
 It processes ``VaultSecret`` resources defined in the `Science Platform repository <https://github.com/lsst-sqre/phalanx>`__ and creates corresponding Kubernetes ``Secret`` resources.

 .. _Vault Secrets Operator: https://github.com/ricoberger/vault-secrets-operator